animshamura/ERPNext/README.md

 ## ☐ Setup Procedure :

 **Step 1:** </br></br>
-Create a Orgpod.
+Create an Orgpod.
 This will create a namespace and an ingress-class-name. </br> </br>
 **Step 2:** </br></br>
 Shift to the namespace that's been created by the Orgpod.
 ```